panno8M/godot-nim/README.md

 ### 🟡Never tested yet

-* Destroy object safety by GC
+* Safe destruction of objects by GC
 * Correctly convert between Godot class and Nim object

 ### ⚫In progress